department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/checklists/prepublishing-checklist.md

 - [ ] Replace any sighted language ("view," "see," "look") with a word that's inclusive of our screen reader users ("check," "go to," "review").
 - [ ] Avoid using other ability-focused language. ("hear back from")

-### Style guide and Drupal standards
+### Link standards

 - [ ] Check all links to confirm they work and point to the intended page.
 - [ ] Confirm all links are 100 characters or less.
 - [ ] Check that we use node IDs instead of urls to link to other pages within Drupal.
 [Learn how to add node IDs in Drupal](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/sitewide-content/how-to-do-different-tasks/linking-with-node-ids.md)

+### CMS standards

 - [ ] Make sure all apostrophes and quotation marks are curly not straight.
+(Once this is automatic in Drupal, we can remove this item.)
 - [ ] If publishing a brand-new page, confirm the left nav and url are set up correclty.
 (If the page is a child page, the section needs to be the same as the parent page in order for the left nav to show.)
 [Learn how to set up a url and left nav in Drupal](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/sitewide-content/how-to-do-different-tasks/adding-left-nav-and-url.md)
-- [ ] Confirm that there are no updates in draft by other content authors that aren't ready to be published.
-Check the revision log and then confirm with the content author who made the previous edits that the page is ready to publish.

 ### Additional checks for Resources and Support articles